steward-fu/fc3000/README.md

 ![Alt text](imgs/main.jpg)

 ## Introduction
 Since there are many variants (with different screen panel), all of steps written in here may not work on your FC3000.
 It means your FC3000 may become bricked !
 FC3000 specs are almost same as miyoo handheld.
 So, I spend some time on porting kernel, which obtained source from miyoo repo in my github.
 Most of resources that include toolchain and buildroot are same as miyoo ones.
 Therefore, some steps written in here may be same as miyoo.
 If it is not clear in here, you can refer to miyoo repo.
-And all of tasks are complete, which can boot into GMenu2X desktop and play some ported games and emulators from open source.
+Now, all of porting tasks are complete, which can boot into GMenu2X desktop and play some ported games and emulators from open source.
 It is time to share to all of you, enjoy !

 |Component|Description                                    |
 |---------|-----------------------------------------------|